-The data science, machine learning and artificial intelligence (AI) market keeps on growing – no change in that.
-Companies are investing more and more in these capabilities with the intention of creating value, either through growing existing or new businesses, increasing resource efficiency, or growing customer value.
+The data science, machine learning and artificial intelligence (AI) market keep on growing – no change in that.
+Companies are investing more and more in these capabilities to create value, either through growing existing or new businesses, increasing resource efficiency, or growing customer value.

 Always focus on solving problems worth solving